GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 at any parent folders `_config` prefix.
 This allows you dictate "for this table any new batch should `WRITE_TRUNCATE` it's parent partition/table" or "for that table any new batch should `WRITE_APPEND` to it's parent partition/table".

+## Controlling BigQuery Compute Project
+By default BigQuery jobs will be submitted in the project where the Cloud Function is deployed.
+To submit jobs in another BigQuery project set the `BQ_PROJECT` environment variable.

 ## Monitoring
 Monitoring what data has been loaded by this solution should be done with the